misti1203/DRIFA-Net/README.md

 and enhancing overall performance.
 Furthermore, to estimate the uncertainty of DRIFA-Net predictions, we have employed an ensemble Monte Carlo dropout strategy.
 Extensive experiments on five publicly available datasets with diverse modalities demonstrate that our approach consistently outperforms existing state-of-the-art methods.
-Ourcode will be made publicly available upon paper acceptance.